 The Company determines its reporting units at the individual operating segment level, or one level below, when there is discrete financial information available that is regularly reviewed by segment management for evaluating operating results.
-For purposes of the Company's 2017 goodwill impairment test, the Company had seven reporting units, five of which had goodwill, within its four reportable segments.
-See Note 7, "Goodwill and Other Intangible Assets," for further details regarding the Company's goodwill impairment testing.
+For purposes of the Company's 2018 goodwill impairment test, the Company had five reporting units, three of which had goodwill, within its three reportable segments.
+See Note 6, "Goodwill and Other Intangible Assets," for further details regarding the Company's goodwill impairment testing.

-In conducting a qualitative assessment ("Step Zero"), the Company considers relevant events and circumstances that affect the fair value or carrying amount of a reporting unit.
+The Company begins its goodwill reviews by conducting a qualitative assessment ("Step Zero"), considering relevant events and circumstances that affect the fair value or carrying amount of a reporting unit.
 Such events and circumstances can include macroeconomic conditions, industry and market considerations, overall financial performance, entity and reporting unit specific events, and capital markets pricing.
 The Company considers the extent to which each of the adverse events and circumstances identified affect the comparison of a reporting unit's fair value with its carrying amount.
 The Company places more weight on the events and circumstances that most affect a reporting unit's fair value or the carrying amount of its net assets.
 The Company considers positive and mitigating events and circumstances that may affect its determination of whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 The Company also considers recent valuations of its reporting units, including the difference between the most recent fair value estimate and the carrying amount.
-These factors are all considered by management in reaching its conclusion about whether to perform the first step of the quantitative goodwill impairment test.
-If management concludes that further testing is required, the Company performs a quantitative valuation to estimate the fair value of its reporting units.
+These factors are all considered by management in reaching its conclusion about whether a quantitative goodwill impairment test is necessary to estimate the fair value of its reporting units.

 If the Company concludes that conducting a quantitative assessment is required, it performs the first step of a two-step goodwill impairment test.
 For the first step ("Step I"), the Company estimates the fair value of the reporting unit being evaluated utilizing a combination of three valuation techniques: discounted cash flow (income approach), market comparable method (market approach) and market capitalization (direct market data method).
 The income approach is based on management's operating plan and internal five-year forecast and utilizes forward-looking assumptions and projections, but considers factors unique to each reporting unit and related long-range plans that may not be comparable to other companies and that are not yet public.
 The market approach considers potentially comparable companies and transactions within the industries where the Company's reporting units participate, and applies their trading multiples to the Company's reporting units.
 This approach utilizes data from actual marketplace transactions, but reliance on its results is limited by difficulty in identifying companies that are specifically comparable to the Company's reporting units, considering the diversity of the Company's businesses, the relative sizes and levels of complexity.
-The Company also uses the direct market data method by comparing its book value and the estimates of fair value of the reporting units to the Company's market capitalization as of the annual testing date.
-Management uses this comparison as additional evidence of the fair value of the Company's degree of leverage and the float of the Company's common stock.
-Management evaluates and weights the results based on a combination of the income approaches, and, in situations where the income approach results differ significantly from the market and direct data approaches, management re-evaluates and adjusts, if necessary, its assumptions.
+The Company also uses the direct market data method by comparing its book value and the estimates of fair value of the reporting units to the Company's market capitalization.
+Management uses this comparison as additional evidence of the fair value of the Company, as its market capitalization may be suppressed by other factors such as the control premium associated with a controlling shareholder, the Company's degree of leverage and the float of the Company's common stock.
+Management evaluates and weights the results based on a combination of the income and market approaches, and, in situations where the income approach results differ significantly from the market and direct data approaches, management re-evaluates and adjusts, if necessary, its assumpt